Social Work Officer

-Social Work Officers deliver professional social work services in a military setting to support the morale, efficiency and mental health of Canadian Forces members and their families.
+Social Work Officers deliver professional social work services in a military setting to support the morale, efficiency and mental health of Forces members and their families.
 Social Work Officers offer clinical social work services similar to community mental health and social services agencies.

-As well as the full range of challenges common to Canadian society, Canadian Forces members and their families cope with additional stresses associated with frequent moves and separations.
+As well as the full range of challenges common to Canadian society, Forces members and their families cope with additional stresses associated with frequent moves and separations.
 These stresses can give rise to social and family circumstances that involve complex social work interventions.

 The primary responsibilities of a Social Work Officer is to: